brianHarder/HeapSim/README.md

 # HeapSim

-## Projet Overview
+## Project Overview

-HeapSim is a learning tool for memory allocation.
+HeapSim is a learning tool for memory allocation algorithms and the memory heap.
+Users have the ability to allocate and free blocks based on their selected heuristic, and at any point they can obtain a visualization of the heap in its current state.
+The goal of the project is to strengthen people's understanding of key allocation algorithms throuhg visual learning.

 ## Features